-When I arrive, I will meet with you to discuss any plans made prior to my arrival to gain a sense of how you would like to say good-bye to your pet.
+When our doctor arrives, they will meet with you to discuss any plans made prior to my arrival to gain a sense of how you would like to say good-bye to your pet.
 We will also review your options for after-care at this time.
-You will need to sign a euthanasia authorization form, which gives me your permission to perform the procedure and states that your pet has not recently bitten anyone (for rabies law purposes).
+You will need to sign a euthanasia authorization form, which gives our doctor your permission to perform the procedure and states that your pet has not recently bitten anyone (for rabies law purposes).
 If you would like to fill out this form ahead of time you may download and print it here.
 It is usually best if we take care of the charges at the beginning of the appointment as well so that you may then focus completely on your pet.
 Payment may be made with cash, check, or credit card (Visa, Master Card, Discover, American Express).
-An estimate of charges can be provided prior to my trip.
-Fees are based on your pet’s weight and your after-care choices.
-Please call to obtain a specific estimate.
+An estimate of charges can be provided prior to our arrival.
+Fees are based on your pet’s weight, your location, and your after-care choices.
+Please call to obtain a detailed estimate.